-One key challenge of event organization is managing ticket sales when quantity is limited – tickets often sell out instantly and hopeful attendees are left feeling disappointed.
+One key challenge of event organization is managing ticket sales when quantity is limited and demand is high.
+Tickets often sell out instantly and hopeful attendees are left feeling disappointed.
 One of our clients, Hill Farmstead Brewery, found a way to make buying tickets for their annual Festival of Ales as “fair” as possible.

 Hill Farmstead Brewery is a craft beer brewer in Greensboro, VT.
 According to their website “The brewery is the revival and continuation of 220 years of Hill heritage and hand-crafted history in North Greensboro, Vermont.”

 We’ve worked with Bob and Shawn on several of their events and the problem is that their events are a) very small and b) very popular!

 In the past, some of their events have literally sold out in seconds.
 If your clock or watch is 5 seconds behind the next person’s when the tickets go on sale, you could be shut out.
 Plus, they have visitors from all over the country so while a 10 a.m. on sale might work for their East coast fans, it sucks for a West coast one.